cejimenez0123/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

     - Pay only for what you use

 AWS Outposts
+**AWS Outposts is perfect for enterprises looking for a consistent AWS hybrid cloud experience, with applications that need to remain on-premises for compliance, low latency, or local data processing.**
   - Hybrid Cloud
     - AWS infrastructure are extended to any center,co-location, or on premises in limited space or smaller capacity requirements
   - On-Premises Deployment